computationalmodelling/virtualmicromagnetics/docs/glossary.rst

    Manager
    Vagrant
-       Manager software provides an interface for managing :term:`Virtual machine`\s from :term:`Virtual environment`\s.
-Vagrant is an example of manager software, which provides a command-line interface to virtual machine management which can be automated.
+       Manager software provides an interface for managing :term:`virtual machine`\s and :term:`container`\s.
+Vagrant is an example of manager software, which provides a command-line interface to virtual machine and container management which can be automated.
 See :ref:`software-managers`.

    Vagrant Environment
        The directory structure (including ``Vagrantfile``) created by Vagrant when ``vagrant init`` is commanded.
-A single virtual machine can be managed in a given environment.
+A single :term:`virtual machine` or :term:`container` can be managed in a given environment.

    Virtual Environment
-       Virtual environments produce the same :term:`virtual machine` on all virtualisation-capable computers.
-Virtual environments are also
+       Virtual environments produce the same :term:`virtual machine` or :term:`container` on all virtualisation-capable computers.
+Virtual
-       :term:`box file`\s, but are not :term:`Vagrant environment`\s.
+       environments are also :term:`box file`\s, but are not :term:`Vagrant environment`\s.

    Provider
+   Docker
    Virtualiser
    VirtualBox
-       Provider (or virtualiser) software supports the creation of, and interaction with, :term:`virtual machine`\s from a host machine.
-VirtualBox is an example of a free provider software.
+       Provider (or virtualiser) software supports the creation of, and interaction with, :term:`virtual machine`\s or :term:`container`\s from a host machine.
+VirtualBox and Docker are examples of free provider software for virtual machines and containers respectively.
 See :ref:`software-providers`.

    Provisioner